-P-type semiconductor is silicon doped with group III impurities so that mobile positive holes vastly outnumber free electrons.
-The “p” stands for the positive majority carrier.
-It is the complement of n-type material; the two together form a PN junction.
+P-type semiconductor is silicon doped with group III impurities so that mobile positive holes heavily outnumber free electrons.
+The “p” is for the positive majority carrier.
+Complement of n-type material; the two together form a PN junction.

 How it is made

 Silicon is group IV with four valence electrons.
-Introduce a small concentration of a group III element — typically boron or aluminium — and each impurity substitutes for a silicon atom but brings only three valence electrons.
-It can complete only three of the four bonds with its silicon neighbours; the fourth bond is missing an electron.
-That incomplete bond readily accepts an electron from an adjacent silicon–silicon bond to complete itself, which leaves the donor bond short an electron — i.e. it creates a mobile hole that can wander through the crystal by successive electron hops.
+Introduce a small concentration of a group III element (typically boron or aluminium) and each impurity substitutes for a silicon atom but brings only three valence electrons.
+It completes only three of the four bonds with its silicon neighbours; the fourth bond is missing an electron.
+That incomplete bond accepts an electron from an adjacent silicon–silicon bond to complete itself, which leaves the donor bond short an electron.
+That’s a mobile hole that wanders through the crystal by successive electron hops.

-Because each group III atom accepts an electron this way, it is called an acceptor, and its concentration is written (acceptors per cm³).
+Because each group III atom accepts an electron this way, it’s called an acceptor, and its concentration is written (acceptors per cm³).
 When an acceptor grabs an electron it becomes a fixed, negatively-charged ionised acceptor locked in the lattice.

 Group III impurities (boron, aluminium) accept electrons from neighbouring Si bonds, creating mobile holes.